epam/EPAM-AI-RUN-Marketplace/README.md

    * `--access-key ACCESS_KEY`: Use the flag if the `.aws/credentials` file has not been updated.
    * `--secret-key SECRET_KEY`: Use the flag if the `.aws/credentials` file has not been updated.
    * `--region REGION`:         Use the flag if the `.aws/credentials` file has not been updated.
-   * `--rds-enable`:            Use the flag if you want to deploy the database
+   * `--rds-enable`:            AI/Run™ for AWS by default rely on Postgres database deployed in EKS cluster.
+Use this key if you want switch to AWS RDS.
    * `--config-file FILE`:      Load configuration from file (default: deployment.conf)
    * `--help`

    The flags `--access-key`, `--secret-key`, and `--region REGION` can be omitted if step 4.3 has already been completed.

+### ⚠️ Warning

+AI/Run™ for AWS relies on a PostgreSQL database deployed by default in the EKS cluster.
+Please consider whether you want to deploy the database in the EKS cluster or use AWS RDS instead.

+To enable AWS RDS, use the `--rds-enable` flag during deployment.

 ```bash
   bash terraform.sh